-Two pilot areas were identified, one in North Beach from 67th and 73rd Streets between Collins Avenue and Indian Creek Drive which starts the pilot tomorrow.
+Two pilot areas were identified, one in North Beach from 67th to 73rd Streets between Collins Avenue and Indian Creek Drive which starts the pilot tomorrow.
 The second is the Flamingo Park area of South Beach which will begin July 29.

 Fink said the areas were carefully chosen.
 The City wanted to avoid the “very residentials areas” in North Beach “that have severe parking challenges.”
 Instead, the area of focus includes nearby parking garages and surface lots that residents can use if they are unable to find on-street parking during a street cleaning period.

 The initiative is purposefully limited to one side of the street at one time.
 “You don’t have to move your car very far, just across the street,” Fink said.
 The time, “only three hours of the day” was set to begin at 9 when most people who commute to work by car would have left home.
 “By noon time, people can return to their usual parking spaces,” he said.

 In South Beach, Fink said there are challenges around school drop offs and pickups which the City wanted to avoid so it chose Flamingo Park due to its more residential nature.
 Again, the availability of alternative parking in garages and lots was important.

 “I don’t think it’s going to cause too much of a hardship to park, but that’s one of the biggest negatives in this getting out of the gate,” Fink said.
 Beginning in summer when parking demands are at their lowest was another consideration.